 How does the parking work?

-The lots identified for parking on the schedule are all free to park.
+The lots identified for parking on the schedule are mostly all free to park at.
 Some of the lots are public Park & Ride locations.
 Others are generally located at stores and plazas by agreement.
 The parking lot locations provide an option for riders who live too far to walk to the bus route, including those from nearby towns without bus stops.

 Will my car be safe where it is parked?